 Apple EarPods | 35.00 | Apple Store | 9.36 | Amazon.ca |

 Always check the actual price of the headphones directly from the manufacturer/brand website, and compare this price with some of the approved sellers.
-If it really is a sale, it will most likely be widespread and verifiable by cross-checking websites.
+If the headphones are really on sale, this price difference will most likely be widespread and verifiable by cross-checking websites.